Trustees and staff

 UCARE was perfect, not only were they a charity where the money raised would be highly appreciated and put to great use; it was obvious when I met Val and the Trustees that this was a charity run with passion and total commitment to the cause.
 The other, more personal reason was that my father had died of urological cancer, and a friend’s eighteen year old son had just been diagnosed with testicular cancer.
 This was obviously a disease that touched us all.

 In January 2015 I started working for UCARE part time.
-My main duties are fundraising and events but I try to help Val with the general running of the charity as much as I can.
+My main duties are fundraising and events and I help Val where I can.